akkshayTandon/js-drum-kit/Readme.md

 # JS-Drum-Kit

-A drum kit using JS and Tailwind C
+A drum kit using vanilla JS and Tailwind CSS

 ## Run Locally